 It took some time for Jobe to request her second appeal.
 When she did so on August 25, 2005, she submitted additional medical information.
 She also included information from an unfavorable Social Security Administration decision issued on August 16, 2004.
 Her file was sent for review again, and came back with the same conclusion, the medical information failed to support her disability claims.
 Proving her disability had become even more difficult by this time, because her physician reported that her primary issue was now chronic fatigue immune dysfunction syndrome.

 The third and final denial letter went out on December 19, 2005.
-Fort Dearborn made it clear that this was the “final review”.
+Dearborn National/Dearborn Group made it clear that this was the “final review”.
 Jobe’s administrative remedies were exhausted.
-When Social Security found her disabled in September 2006, Jobe made one last effort to appeal Fort Dearborn’s denial.
-An October 6, 2006 letter made it clear that Fort Dearborn had no intention of changing its position.
+When Social Security found her disabled in September 2006, Jobe made one last effort to appeal Dearborn National/Dearborn Group’s denial.
+An October 6, 2006 letter made it clear that Dearborn had no intention of changing its position.
 Jobe would have to take her ERISA claim before the Courts by filing a lawsuit in Federal Court.